JamesSkemp/words/content/post/browser-support-for-different-versions-of-javascript.md

 +++
-title = "Browser support for different versions of JavaScript" summary = "A look at documentation for support of JavaScript in various main-stream browsers." draft = false comments = true date = "2007-01-19T22:04:00-06:00"
+title = "Browser support for different versions of JavaScript" description = "A look at documentation for support of JavaScript in various main-stream browsers." draft = false comments = true date = "2007-01-19T22:04:00-06:00"